vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Custom data source functions

-A data source can provide functions to let us perform actions beyond simple data querying.
+A data source can provide functions, to let us perform actions beyond simple data querying.
 For example, the SQL data source lets you read data from a SQL database.
-But what if you want to insert data into a SQL database instead?
-In that case, you must use the *Run SQL query* function.
+But what if you want to **insert** data into a SQL database instead?
+In that case, you can use the *Run SQL query* function.
 This function is provided by the SQL data source and it lets you run an arbitrary SQL command.

-Our goal for today's article is to add three functions to our Cat List data source:
+The goal for today's article is to add three functions to our Cat List data source:
 1. `AddMyNumbers`, which returns the sum of two numbers.
 1. `PrintMyTableToLog`, which prints a table to the log.
 1. `GetACat`, which returns the data for a cat named Tom.